Kyunki Saas Bhi Kabhi Bahu Thi: Plot

-Mihir and Tulsi live along with an orphan girl Sugandhi while Mihir suffers from Alzheimer.
-Post knowing about Baa's will, all the children leave Shantiniketan as they got nothing out of it.
-In the final episode, Tulsi's best friend Parvati Agarwal meets up with Tulsi, and reveals that she has brought up the inheritor of Baa's property, Parth (Karan and Tanya's long lost son).
-The show ends on a cliffhanger.
+Baa later dies, leaving her entire inheritance to an unknown person in her will.
+Mihir and Tulsi live with an orphaned girl, Sugandhi, while Mihir develops Alzheimer's disease.
+After learning that Baa left them nothing, the Virani children leave Shantiniketan.
+In the final episode, Tulsi's best friend Parvati Agarwal reunites with her and reveals that she has raised Baa's chosen inheritor, Parth—the long-lost son of Karan and Nandini.
+The series ends on a cliffhanger.